TrafficSenseMSD/core/docs_gen/index.rst

 Getting started with SUMO requires the definition of intersection geometery and traffic demand.
 If you need a first step, this is the droid you're looking for.

+A template for intersection configuration can be found in ``ts_core/excel_parser/``.
+YOU WILL NEED THIS!

 :ref:`ts_config_cli`